Filippo-Festa/Movement-strategies-in-spatial-fragile-Lotka-Volterra-systems/README.md

 # Movement Strategies in Spatial Fragile Lotka-Volterra Systems

 This repository contains the research and simulation code for the project **"Movement Strategies in Spatial Fragile Lotka-Volterra Systems"**.
-This study builds upon the foundational work by [Giometto et al.](https://www.pnas.org/doi/abs/10.1073/pnas.1719889115) to explore predator-prey dynamics through various movement strategies, focusing on the spatial Lotka-Volterra model.
+This study builds upon the foundational work by [Dannemann et al.](https://www.pnas.org/doi/abs/10.1073/pnas.1719889115) to explore predator-prey dynamics through various movement strategies, focusing on the spatial Lotka-Volterra model.

 ## Overview